Cory Glauner, Unguided Moose Hunt Report

 Fast forward a few months and a LOT of planning and stressing over gear and how to get it there, and it was time to head to Alaska.
 This transporter doesn’t offer a rented camp like our other guy does, so we had to take everything with us.
 Tent, cots, stove, dehydrated food… everything.
 The gear list for this hunt is extensive, and flying to Alaska with all of that gear makes it even more difficult.
 We explain it all in this podcast.

-We loaded Casey’s floatplane, a Cessna 185 (I’m pretty sure) and headed into the backcountry.
+We loaded the floatplane, a Cessna 185 (I’m pretty sure) and headed into the backcountry.
 We were finally on our way!
 It was about a forty minute flight over a ton of remote, mostly flat country filled with glacier fed rivers, swamps, bogs, mixed alder, timber and birch, and lakes.
 Lots of lakes.

-Casey had a few different lakes in mind for us, and let us choose which one we wanted.
+The pilot had a few different lakes in mind for us, and let us choose which one we wanted.
 I was in the front seat, so I chose one that seemed to have funnels in the terrain coming into it from almost every direction, a large hill behind it and a big curve in the river pointing at it.
 I figured that any bull traveling through the area would have to swing by it.
-We took a few passes over it, deciding on a potential camp site and set the floatplane down, he kicked us out along with all of our gear, hiked around a bit with us to look for some camp spots, took some pictures, wished us luck, and was off to check on some other hunters he had on the other side of the Alaska Range.
+We took a few passes over it, deciding on a potential camp site and set the floatplane down, he kicked us out along with all of our gear, hiked around a bit with us to look for some camp spots, took some pictures, wish us luck, and was off to check on some other hunters he had on the other side of the Alaska Range.
 Quick and efficient.
 My kind of guy.

 Camp wasn’t anything fancy, but it was adequate.